jin-zhe/jin-zhe.github.io/_posts/2018-02-18-getting-up-to-speed-with-anaconda.md

 installed on a remote server we `ssh` into.
 This is because `~/.bashrc` is only automatically executed for interactive non-login shells and not for login shells.
-In light of this, `~/.bash_profile` is a much better candidate to store this environment variable.
-Running `~/.bash_profile` is also an idempotent operation, meaning that running it over and over again will not prepend repetitions to `$PATH`.
+In light of this, `~/.bash_profile` is a much better candidate to store this environment variable export command.

 TL;DR, if you're running on `ssh`, I'd suggest you cut and past that bit of export code from `~/.bashrc` to `~/.bash_profile`.
 After you're done, be sure to run `source ~/.bash_profile`